learntheropes/btcpay-booking/content/en/profile.md

 My name is Giovanni.
 I'm italian living between Paraguay and Argentina.
 In the pre bitcoin era I was a sailor and boatbuilder.
 Since I discovered Bitcoin in 2014 I left my previous life to work online as disputes analyist at Localbitcoins Oy.
-I'm a self made nodejs and nuxt developer that likes Btcpay Server and bitcoinjs-lib a lot.
+I'm a self made Nodejs and Nuxt developer that likes Btcpay Server and Bitcoinjs-lib a lot.